Nyagatare District: Topography

-The District of Nyagatare is characterized, in general, by lowly inclined hills separated by dry vallies for a long period of the year (June–October).
-The District is located in the granite low valley whose altitude is 1513,5m.
+The District of Nyagatare is characterized, in general, by lowly inclined hills separated by dry valleys for a long period of the year (June–October).
+The District is located in the granite low valley whose altitude is 1513.5m.
 This kind of topographical layout constitutes an important potentiality for modern and mechanized agriculture.

-Demographics

-2005 estimates showed that the total population in Nyagatare is 291.452 inhabitants whose 51% were women.
-The overage density attains 167 inhabitants/km2 which is by far lower than the national density figure–321 inhabitants/km2.
-The sectors the most populated are Mimuli and Katabagemu which have 25.651 and 25.250 inhabitants, respectively.
+A total of 2005 estimates showed that the total population in Nyagatare was 291.452 inhabitants of which 51% were women.
+The overage density attains 167 inhabitants/km2 which is by far lower than the national density figure of 321 inhabitants/km2.
+The sectors that are most populated are Mimuli and Katabagemu which have 25.651 and 25.250 inhabitants, respectively.
 While the less populated are Rwempasha and Matimba having respectively 13.056 and 15.396 inhabitants.